lumail/lumail/README.md

 Current Status
 --------------

-Because this mail-client is a modal application the coding has been split into
+Because lumail is modal application the coding has been split into sections:
-sections:

 * [x] Code the display/manipulation of the Maildir folders.
+    * This is complete.
+    * You may scroll/search/limit the display of folders.
 * [x] Code the display/manipulation of the message-indexes.
+    * This is functional.
+    * You may scroll/search/limit the display of folders.
+But such searches are slow.
 * [x] Code the display/manipulation of a single mail message.

-The first two items on this list are complete:

-* You can launch the client and navigate/manipulate the Maildir folders.
-* Opening a folder, or series of folders, will show you the messages in it.
-    * The messages may be scrolled.
+    * This is nearly-functional.
+    * You may view the first screen-ful of a message.
+If it is text/plain.

+Missing functionality largely relates to using this client for real.
+The following features are missing:

+* The ability to compose a new message.
-The missing step is the ability to read individual messages, reply to messages, etc.
+* The ability to reply to a message.

-Currently there is the ability to view header-information of single messages, but the actual body-display is not yet coded.
+* The ability to delete a message.